bandirom/UpdaterForCSharp/README.md

 ### Updater For C# programs

+If you need to update program (windows form for example) which using many users and located on virtual or network disk

     Program Name
     ├── Updater.exe (Can be renamed to Program Name) └── Application Files (PathToView string)